How To Protect Your Roof From Hail Damage

 What is Hail Damage?

-Hail damage is what happens to your roof during a hailstorm, with the pieces of ice landing on your roof’s shingles at high speeds, causing physical damage to your roof.
-Hail damage can sometimes cause an entire roof replacement or expensive repairs, as the damage can be spread over a very wide area.
+Hail damage is pieces of ice hitting your roof’s shingles at high speeds, causing physical damage to your roof.
+Hail damage can sometimes cause an entire roof replacement or expensive repairs, as the damage can be spread over a wide area.

-Hailstones which are quarter-sized or larger can cause bruising and fracturing to your shingles, degranulating their coating and exposing the underlayment to the elements without any exterior protection.
-This can cause numerous problems with your shingles, as rain and further hailstones are now able to penetrate the underlying layers of your roof shingles more easily.
+Hailstones can cause bruising to your shingles, degranulating their coating and exposing the underlayment to the elements without any protection.
+This can cause numerous problems with your shingles, as rain and further hailstones are now able to penetrate the underlying layers of your shingles more easily.

 Severe hailstorms with large hailstones can even puncture the protective mat underneath your shingle tiles, these are meant to stop the water from leaking through into your home.
-If the protective mat has been damaged by a hailstone, you are likely to find water leaking through into your attic and your home.
+If the protective mat has been damaged by a hailstone, you are likely to find water leaking through into your attic.

 How Does Hail Damage Affect Your Roof?

-Hail damage to your roof will enhance the aging of your shingles and reduce the time for a replacement.
+Hail damage to your roof will enhance the aging of your shingles and reduce the lifespan of your roof.
 If the hail does fracture the protective mat underneath your shingles, and you do have water leaking into your house, this can cause you a long list of problems.
-If you find leaks in your attic which look like they’re coming from your roof, you should always get them checked out as soon as possible.
+If you find leaks in your attic which look like it’s coming from your roof, you should always get them checked out as soon as possible.

 How to Protect Your Roof

 There is no definitive fix for preventing hail damage to your roof.
-The best option is to work with reliable roofing contractors who will either hail-proof your existing shingles or replace your roof with strong, weather-resistant materials such as class IV shingles with an impact resistance rating of UL 2218 designed to withstand wind up to 110 mph.
+The best option is to work with reliable roofing contractors who will either hail-proof your existing shingles or replace your roof with strong, weather-resistant materials.
 However, there are a few steps to help reduce the chances of storm damage.

 One step to take is to trim any overhanging limbs from nearby trees that could fall on your roof during a storm.
 Limbs that are thicker than your arm can pose a danger to your home.
 It is also wise to check your attic periodically since signs of damage aren’t always visible outside.
 Look for mold, mildew, and water stains on the walls and ceilings.
 A common symptom of roof damage is a humid attic space.

-Hailstones are rock-hard, fast-moving stones which can get thrown at your roof repeatedly at high speeds – it’s not surprising that roofs can only take so much before damaging.
-While cosmetic damage is not pleasing to the eye, it’s the serious structural damage which can affect your home’s safety, so be sure to keep an eye out for the tell-tale signs of hail damage and if you do have damage our reliable roofing contractors can replace your broken shingles with new ones or suggest replacement roofing materials.
+Hailstones are rock-hard, fast-moving stones that can get thrown at your roof repeatedly at high speeds – it’s not surprising that roofs can only take so much before damaging.
+While cosmetic damage is not pleasing to the eye, it’s the serious structural damage that can affect your home’s safety.
+If you do have hail damage to your roof, our reliable roofing contractors can replace your broken shingles with new ones or suggest replacement roofing materials.